 Before we get started, there are several features that one may want to look for in a GPS.
 The list below is a sample of features that one may want to look for, but it is by no means exhaustive:

 - Identifying Speed Limits: Knowing the speed limit for vehicles is critical to avoid tickets, of course.

 - GPS Navigation System: The primary feature for users is to know the directions.

 - Traffic Information: GPS systems collect traffic flow data from observation points and offer real-time traffic alerts.

 - Screen and Display Settings: Access to a variety of settings.
 Examples include the display of distance, unit choice, and others.

-- Waypoint and POI Identification: Look at the database of places and pois that are installed, for instance, the nearest gas station, or even knowing where to find specific landmarks and buildings.
+- Waypoint and POI Identification: Look at the database of places and POIs installed, for instance, the nearest gas station or even knowing where to find specific landmarks and buildings.

 - Highways: Information on the position of primary and secondary roads.

-- Driver Properties: A device may offer a person control over the driver settings; this means a user can use their profile for each drive.
+- Driver Properties: A device may offer a person control over the driver settings; this means users can use their profile for each drive.

 - Smartphone Integration and Alerts: Some may want to have integration with a smartphone.